Ade1fe/Ade1fe/README.md

 - 👋 Hi, I’m @Ade1fe
-- 👀 I’m interested in Java
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Java programming language
-- 💞️ I’m looking to collaborate on everything Java
 - 📫 How to reach me +2349038257434

 <!---